 Esther was 17 when her parents married her off; she met her groom for 20 minutes before she was engaged to him.
 It was a terrible marriage from the start: Her husband not only raped her but arranged for other men to rape her too.

-Esther finally got divorced after nearly a decade of abuse.
-But her problems have not ended.
-Esther felt coerced into having her divorce arbitrated by a religious court, and her divorce agreement includes a standard provision: that she will raise her children in the same insular religion in which she was raised and married.
-Her agreement also says she must behave according to strict religious law inside and outside her home as a condition of retaining custody of her children.
+Esther finally got divorced after nearly a decade of abuse, but her problems did not end there.
+Esther felt coerced into having her divorce arbitrated by a religious court, and her divorce agreement included a standard provision: that she would raise her children in the same insular religion in which she was raised and married.
+Her agreement also said she must behave according to strict religious law inside and outside her home as a condition of retaining custody of her children.

 Unchained found Esther a pro bono attorney with expertise on religious law, who fought to win Esther full custody of her children and the right to raise them as she chooses.

 *At Esther’s request, her name has been changed, and the photo used here is not actually of her.